nimahajan/nimahajan.github.io/_posts/2015-02-16-hello-scala.md

 2. "main" function is also not static.
 3. recursive function needs to specify return type.
 4. For all function parameters, data type is after the variable name.
+5. ; is optional if it is end of instruction.

 ### 2. String Pattern Matching
 ```
+package com.nimahajan.sample

 object StringPatternMatchUtility {

  def main(args: Array[String]) {